markuman/go-redis/README.md

 Furthermore, it is important to know, how redis-octave is saving a nxn Matrix in redis.
 It use RPUSH (a list of values) in redis and reshape in octave.
 But the first(!) value in the RPUSH list is reservated for the dimension of your Matrix.
 This is important, if you want to use the values with other applications or programming languages too!

+## usage

+Make a redis connection:
+    R = redisConnection()                 % connect to localhost on port 6739 R = redisConnection('foo.com')        % connect to foo.com on port 6739
+    R = redisConnection('foo.com', 4242)  % connect to foo.com on port 4242

+Authenticate if needed:
+    status = redisAuth(R,'foobared');

+For redisSet are no options.
+I knows if you want to store a string, a matrice or a single value.
+    status = redisSet(R,'keyName',variablename);

+For redisGet are no options too
+    matrix = redisGet(R,'keyName');

 # Thanks
 * https://github.com/dac922/